Cost Management + Billing frequently asked questions (FAQ)

 Can I associate my existing Azure account to Azure EA enrollment?

 Yes.
-All Azure subscriptions for which you're the account owner will be converted to your Enterprise Agreement.
-Included are subscriptions that use monthly credit such as Visual Studio, AzurePass, Microsoft Cloud Partner Program, BizSpark, and more.
-You will lose monthly credit when converting such subscriptions.
+All Azure subscriptions for which you're the account owner are converted to your Enterprise Agreement.
+Included are subscriptions that use monthly credit such as Visual Studio, AzurePass, Microsoft Cloud Partner Program, and more.
+You lose monthly credit when converting such subscriptions.

 How many Azure account owners can you have per subscription?